 I had no idea that an old Digambar Jain temple with a history of 400 years exists in Jaipur.
 Digambar Jain community was one the most prominent community in both Amer and Jaipur.
 Some of them were very influential and could alter decisions in Jaipur & Amer courts.
 Digambar Jain Temple Sanwalaji in Amer is considered as the oldest Jain temple of Amer.
-It still has a strong following.
-For certain reasons, I have chosen to post only few images.
+It has a strong following.
+For certain reasons, I have chosen to post only a few images.
 My local exploration led me to this ancient Jain temple.

 Jain temples are well known for being ornate and rich in carvings and detailing.

 They are one of the most beautiful temples around.
 Dilwara and Ranakpur are famous the world over for their beauty.
-This Digambar Jain temple is not impressive from architectural point of view probably because many changes have been made in the recent years.
-This will interest people from Jain community or those who have interest in history or religion.
+This Digambar Jain temple is not impressive from an architectural point of view probably because many changes have been made in recent years.
+This will interest people from the Jain community or those who have an interest in history or religion.
 Please note that it is not a tourist attraction and therefore temple management reserves the right of admission.